 - The Pioneers held a 51-30 advantage in shots and a slight 36-29 lead in faceoffs.

 - The Purple Knights are 1-1-1 in the last their last three home contests with Sacred Heart.

-- This was Talcott's second 50-save performance of her career.
+- This was Talcott's third 50-save performance of her career.